 The Maine Coon Personality

 Despite their size, Maine Coons have extremely gentle natures which makes them extremely popular as family cats.
 They are sociable and love company, preferring to be wherever their owners are.
+Occasionally, they become very dependent on their owners and can develop separation anxiety.

 They love to play, even as adults, so it’s important to provide them with plenty of toys and also to make time to play with them.
 This is really important to keep their minds and bodies healthy.